Key takeaways:

 2. Equity Funds

-Equity funds invest primarily in stocks.
-Equity funds generally assume a higher level of risk in pursuit of a higher level of return.
-The range of equity funds is extremely broad, but common sub-categories include geography (for example, Canadian, U.S. or global equity funds), company size, investment style (for example, growth or value) or even industrial sectors (like finance, energy and technology).
+Equity funds invest primarily in stocks and generally assume a higher level of risk in pursuit of a higher level of return.
+The range of equity funds is extensive, but common sub-categories include geography (for example, Canadian, U.S. or global equity funds), company size, investment style (for example, growth or value) or even industrial sectors (like finance, energy and technology).

 Typical Investment Objective: Long-term growth